 The Symphonic Band is the primary performance ensemble of the instrumental program.
 It performs a wide variety of wind band literature and serves as a public relations arm for the School of Fine Arts.
-The Band performs periodically during the academic year and tours in the spring of each year.
+The Band performs periodically during the academic year and tours in the spring of every other year.
 While the director's consent is required for all band members, participation is open to all students with previous band experience.
 Formal attire is required.
 Music laboratory credits may be earned in this course.

 Marching Band (MUSI 1133)

 The ETBU Marching Band is an organization open to all students who have band experience prior to coming to ETBU.
-The Band performs at ETBU football games and other related athletic events provides a variety of opportunities for students to accept roles of leadership and responsibility.
+The Band performs at ETBU football games and other related athletic events and provides a variety of opportunities for students to accept roles of leadership and responsibility.
 The Band is designed to provide an enjoyable performance experience and a musically educational experience for all participants.
 In addition, the Band serves as a working lab for music education students preparing for vocations in public school band programs.
 Music laboratory credits may be earned in this course.

 Handbell Choir (MUSI 1120)

 Handbell Choir is open to anyone in the University community, including students, faculty and staff.
 Members should be able to read music.
 The ensemble serves as a lab for music majors, especially those interested in church music as a primary or secondary vocation.
 The Handbell Choir performs on-campus concerts and for church and community events throughout the East Texas area.
 The course may be repeated for credit.

 Jazz Band (MUSI 1138.01)